angular/angular/aio/content/guide/property-binding-best-practices.md

 In the following example, the `childItem` property of the `ItemDetailComponent` expects a string.

-<code-example path="property-binding/src/app/app.component.html" region="model-property-binding" header="src/app/app.component.html"></code-example>
+<code-example header="src/app/app.component.html" path="property-binding/src/app/app.component.html" region="model-property-binding"></code-example>

 Confirm this expectation by looking in the `ItemDetailComponent` where the `@Input()` type is `string`:

-<code-example path="property-binding/src/app/item-detail/item-detail.component.ts" region="input-type" header="src/app/item-detail/item-detail.component.ts (setting the @Input() type)"></code-example>
+<code-example header="src/app/item-detail/item-detail.component.ts (setting the @Input() type)" path="property-binding/src/app/item-detail/item-detail.component.ts" region="input-type"></code-example>

 The `parentItem` in `AppComponent` is a string, which means that the expression, `parentItem` within `[childItem]="parentItem"`, evaluates to a string.

-<code-example path="property-binding/src/app/app.component.ts" region="parent-data-type" header="src/app/app.component.ts"></code-example>
+<code-example header="src/app/app.component.ts" path="property-binding/src/app/app.component.ts" region="parent-data-type"></code-example>

 If `parentItem` were some other type, you would need to specify `childItem`  `@Input()` as that type as well.